tkherman/Rorschach/README.md

 >
 >   1. What system calls would you need to use?
 >
+>       To keep check if something has been deleted, simply check if the total number
+>       of files is the same as the number from the previous scan.
+>
+>       To check for created, try to access the std::unordered_map with the filename
+>       from the current scan.
+If there's no element with the filename, it means
+>       the file.
+>
+>       To check for modified, simply look up the filename in the
+>       std::unorderd_map.
+If the name differs from the st_mtime, then it has
+>       been modified.
+>
+>       To execute the corresponding action, we will use fork() to create a new
+>       process and use exec() in the child process to execute the action.
+>
 >   2. How would you pass the environment variables to the command?
+>
+>       We will simply pass the environment variables as a function variable.
+>       Then in the execute function that will handle forking and actual
+>       executing of the action, we will use setenv() to set the environment
+>       variable.
+Since the child process get the same environment variables, the
+>       child process should be able to access them.

 .